174polol/DS425-Blackjack/README.md

 ##  Paper and Authors
 The paper presenting the program and results can be found in the repository as well, titled DS425_Reinforcement_learning_assignment.pdf.
 This project was made by R. Callens and J. Weemaes.
+Every author had the same amount of added value to the project, so there is now 'who did what'-list.
+We worked together on everything.

 ## Usage
 To run the project, execute the Main.ipynb file using Jupyter Notebook or any compatible environment.
 Modify the code to experiment with different hyperparameters and parameters.